 School days would then see me walk off towards Blakehurst Primary School, where I would spend the day.
 This task entailed a mile walk to the top of the hill situated in a bend in the Princes Highway, the last quarter mile up a steep road.

 After school, I would water the gardens, feed the animals and hens plus any other outside jobs.

 If it were Saturday, I would then walk about 2 miles (3 km) to the produce store to buy pollard and wheat for the chooks.

-The said chooks would be fed a mixture of pollard and stale bread boiled up into porridge and dumped into a couple of containers in the chook run.
-At tea time after the chooks had been foraging in the garden, wheat would be scattered across the ground ensuring that all would an equal amount.
+I would feed the said chooks with a mixture of Pollard and stale bread boiled up into porridge and dump into a couple of containers in the chook run.
+At tea time after the chooks had been foraging in the garden, the wheat would be scattered across the ground, ensuring that all would have an equal amount.

 The chook run consisted of an all over chicken wire enclosure including a shelter made out of corrugated iron, complete with the regulation lemon tree.

 Believe it or not, I walked for fun, covering miles on foot to see what was there at the end of the road.

 Up till 1956, we used to surround the radio to listen to all the dramas such as Tarzan, King of the Apes and Superman voice acted by Lenard Teale later to star on the TV show Homicide.